miyako/4d-presentation-summit-2023/Advanced Options for the Application Builder/README.md

 Present the benefits of building a server, client, desktop, or *hybrid-desktop*[^hybrid-desktop] app.

-[^hybrid-desktop]: An app merged with *4D Volume Desktop* that intially launches as a standalone desktop app instead of automatically connecting to its peer server.
+[^hybrid-desktop]: An app merged with *4D Volume Desktop* that intially launches as a standalone desktop app instead of automatically connecting to a peer server.
 The startup project can execute with or without a local database. (v18 or later)